-Most people wouldn’t correlate a person’s health to the health of the environment – but, what if I told you the obesity problem in wealthier countries causes 1 billion tons in excess greenhouse gas emissions every year?
-The truth is people’s health directly impacts the environment.
+Most people wouldn’t correlate a person’s health to the health of the environment.
+What if I told you the obesity problem in wealthier countries causes 1 billion tons in excess greenhouse gas emissions every year?
+The truth is, people’s health directly impacts the environment.

 A Polluted Industry:

 In the US, 66% of people are either overweight or obese.
-As the obesity population continues to grow, the more resources and energy is used to supply the population.
-Excess foods, packaging and transportation are just a few areas that increases as nations become heavier.
-Carrying extra weight means eating more – which means more food has to be produced, packaged, transported and refrigerated.
-Here are some additional facts regarding the environmental impacts of obesity.
+As the obesity population continues to grow, more resources and energy is used to supply the population.
+Excess foods, packaging and transportation are just a few areas that increase as nations become heavier.
+Carrying extra weight typically stems from consuming more food, which means more food needs to be produced, packaged, transported and refrigerated.

 Facts on Obesity Epidemic:

 - Worldwide obesity rates have tripled since 1975.

 - The World Health Organization states in 2016 more than 1.9 billion adults were overweight, and of that over 650 million were obese.